isadoraspirov/private-chef/README.md

 Needs:

 - Find a professional chef to cater a formal/informal event
-- View experience with similar events or clients
 - Ensure branding alignment and presentation
 - Request a quote or proposal

 User Stories:

-- As a gallery owner, I want to see event experience, so I know the chef can deliver high-end service
+- As a gallery owner, I want to see the menus, so I know the chef can deliver high-end service
 - As a corporate client, I want to get a quote for my event so I can plan the budget accordingly
 - As a business, I want catering that aligns with my brand image to impress my guests